Mobile device traffic is increasing rapidly. Is your blog or website mobile friendly?

 As has been the habit for so long now, many authors have got used to the idea of blogging to promote their books.

-This is all well and good for desktop traffic, but for mobile device traffic, it’s a loser.
+This is all well and good for the desktop version, but for the mobile version, it’s a loser.
 A disaster in fact.

 Why?
-Because all the blog sidebars that are visible for desktop users, disappear for mobile device users.
+Because all the blog sidebars that are visible for desktop users, disappear for mobile users.

-Not entirely, but they do get shoved to the bottom of what mobile device readers see when they view a website, so what is included in sidebars is mostly missed or ignored unless users scroll all the way down to the bottom of the page.
+Not entirely disappear, but they do get shoved to the bottom of what mobile device readers see when they view a website.
+So what is included in sidebars is mostly missed or ignored unless users scroll all the way down to the bottom of the page.

-Again, this advertising will be totally lost to mobile device users, because it will be moved to the bottom of the page after comments, share buttons and related posts.
+Again, this advertising will be totally lost to mobile device users, because it will be moved to the bottom of the page after all the comments, share buttons and related posts.

-What this change in user behaviour means is that blog and website owners will need to adapt and change their sites to make sure that what is important is included within the body of each post or article, and not in a sidebar, which mobile device users are unlikely to see.
+What this change in technology and user behaviour means is that blog and website owners will need to adapt and change their sites to make sure that what is important is included within the body of each post or article, and not in a sidebar, which your mobile audience is unlikely to see.

 For my own site, this is the view desktop readers will see.
-Notice my sidebar and Adsense block at the top right.
+Notice my sidebar contains popular and recent posts and comments.

 But for my visitors using a mobile device, this is what they see.

-No side bar, so no recent articles, and no Adsense ads.
+No sidebar, so no recent articles and comments.

 If more than 50% of visitors are not seeing what you would like them to see, it means redesigning your websites completely.

-The easiest way around this problem is to move everything that you want a reader to see, into the blog post or article itself.
+The easiest way around this problem is to move everything important that you want a reader to see into the blog post or article itself.